vocdoni/developer-portal/docs/sdk/tutorial.md

 ## Client

-The first step will be connecting to a Vocdoni [Gateway](/protocol/overview#gateway) Node.
-We can do this easily with the [VocdoniSDKClient](/sdk/reference/VocdoniSDKClient).
+The first step will be connecting to a Vocdoni [Gateway][gateway] Node.
+We can do this easily with the [VocdoniSDKClient][vocdoniSDKClient].
 The client allows us to access all of the Vocdoni API calls.

 In order to create a client, we need a `wallet`, an envelope that holds a cryptographic key and enables our client to sign transactions for the blockchain.
 We'll be generating a random wallet with the [ethers](https://github.com/ethers-io/ethers.js) signer.

-We also need to define which Vocdoni [network](link-todo) we will connect to.
+We also need to define which Vocdoni [environment][environment] we will connect to.
 Staging is the **recommended** environment for most testing use cases, since the `dev` environment is more subject to blockchain resets and downtimes than the `stg` one.

 <!-- TODO explain usage of the faucet -->